solewniczak/mwparallelparser/README.rst

 >>> print(wikicode['tags'])

 The ``wikicode['lines']`` contains the raw text lines, generated from the given wikicode.
-The lines are kept in a List (without new line character at the end).
+The lines are kept in a List (without a newline character at the end).
 Unless specified otherwise by some tag, each line represents a paragraph.
 Just like in the original MediaWiki parser, the paragraphs are `joined to a single output line`_ if they are separated only by one new line character in a source file.